Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

 - Code becomes tightly coupled to the singleton instance, reducing flexibility.
 - It’s harder to mock or replace singletons in unit tests, leading to less modular code.

----

 ## **Summary**

-The **Singleton Pattern** is a powerful tool when used appropriately.
+The Singleton Pattern is a powerful tool when used appropriately.
 However, misuse can lead to tightly coupled code, concurrency issues, and testing difficulties.
-If you are working with Spring Boot, **rely on Spring’s built-in singleton beans** instead of implementing your own singleton logic.
-Where thread safety, serialization, or distributed behavior is required, choose the appropriate Singleton implementation like **Enum Singleton** or **Bill Pugh Singleton**.

 !!! note
+    If you are working with Spring Boot, rely on Spring’s built-in singleton beans instead of implementing your own singleton logic.
+Where thread safety, serialization, or distributed behavior is required, choose the appropriate Singleton implementation like Enum Singleton or Bill Pugh Singleton.

-    By default, **a single instance of the bean** is created and **shared across the entire application** (singleton scope).
-If two or more components use the same bean, they will refer to **the same instance**.
+    By default, a single instance of the bean is created and shared across the entire application (singleton scope).
+If two or more components use the same bean, they will refer to the same instance.
 However, if you need a new instance every time a bean is requested, you can change the scope to `prototype`.
 But be mindful Spring’s singleton scope simplifies things like caching and state consistency, while prototype beans may introduce complexity.

 ---